seal-000/dnd-game/README.md

 # D&D Character Creator

 A web application that allows users to create, manage, and customize their own Dungeons & Dragons characters, with real-time profile updates and image uploads.
-Built using Next.js and Firebase.
+Built using Next.js (powered by React and Node.js) and Firebase.

 ## Table of Contents
 1. [Features](#features)